Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 How are online learning and online teaching platforms different?

-While online learning and online teaching platforms can often be the two sides of the same coin, it’s not always the case.
+While online learning and online teaching platforms can often be the two sides of the same coin, that’s not always the case.

-Online teaching platforms, on the other hand, provide all the necessary tools – from payment processors to email marketing – to enable anyone to create and sell an online course.
-Online teaching platforms are mostly used by individuals and by companies – for corporate training, onboarding, and customer success.
+Online teaching platforms, on the other hand, provide all the necessary tools—from payment processors to email marketing—to enable anyone to create and sell an online course.
+Both individuals and companies often use the best online teaching platforms for corporate training, onboarding, and customer success.

 So how do you choose the best online teaching platform for your online course business?

-Online teaching platforms are ideal for course creators, giving you the flexibility to choose when and how you want to work – and then reach as many students as you want.
+Online teaching platforms are ideal for course creators, allowing you to choose when and how you want to work—and reach as many students as you wish.
 You can create your course once and sell it thousands of times.
 You can also start with one course and eventually expand to a whole academy.
+In other words, there are virtually no limits on what you can accomplish.

 Here are the best online teaching platforms to choose from.
 Click the links to skip ahead.